Hark, a holiday!

 Don’t be like that kid.

-In other words, Xmas is a legitimate abbreviation, and Jesus doesn’t mind it.
+In other words, Xmas is a legitimate abbreviation, and Jesus is not against abbreviations.

 Happy Holy Days to you and yours.

-May all your greetings be warmly received, and may the season indeed be holy for you.
+May all your season’s greetings be warmly received, and may the season indeed be holy for you.

 And may you find a